Baretank/vena-etl-tool/README.md

 4. For multi-import, make sure your file patterns match the actual files
 5. Review the logs for detailed error messages
 6. Adjust retry settings if you're experiencing network reliability issues
+7. For large file uploads, check the upload progress logs and consider increasing the timeout settings

+### Memory Issues

+If you're experiencing memory problems with large files:
+- Ensure you're using the latest version with streaming support
+- Check that your Node.js version is 14 or higher
+- For extremely large files (>10GB), consider increasing the Node.js memory limit: `node --max-old-space-size=4096 import.js ...`

 ## Making the Script Executable (Unix/Linux/Mac)